anuragsingh2304/Agriculture_Schemes/README.md

-# 🌾 Farming Scheme Application
+# 🌾 Farming Government aided Scheme Application

 A full-stack web application that helps farmers discover, apply for, and track government agriculture schemes based on their eligibility.
 The application supports registration, login, profile management, financial details, and real-time application status tracking.